Each year, as the last days of May slip into the first hours of June, the local strawberries are fat and juicy and perfect.

 But each year I wait in anticipation, hoarding special ways to use nature’s perfect ruby gems.
 A few out of the hand; small bowls swimming in fresh cream; shortcake.
 These top the list but then curiosity sets in.

-But when supermarket berries are what’s available, try a STRAWBERRY SPINACH SALAD with POPPY SEED VINAIGRETTE.
-Whisk together 2 tablespoons red wine vinegar, 1 tablespoon olive oil, 1 tablespoon sugar, 1 tablespoon minced red onion, 1 teaspoon poppy seeds, ¼ teaspoon paprika and ¼ teaspoon salt.
+But when supermarket berries are what’s available, try a STRAWBERRY SPINACH SALAD with a homemade POPPY SEED DRESSING.
+Whisk together 2 tablespoons white vinegar, 1 tablespoon olive oil, 1 tablespoon sugar, 1 tablespoon minced red onion, 1 teaspoon poppy seeds and 1/4 teaspoon kosher salt.
 Toss with fresh baby spinach, then top with sliced strawberries, candied almonds and feta cheese crumbles.

 STRAWBERRY PEPPER SALAD